How to Connect a .NET MAUI Application to Dynamics 365 CRM

 Update MainPage.xaml.cs

 Have a look at the code fragment from the MainPage.xaml.cs file.
-Update the file as shown below to enable it to display the connection status and use the new SQL query.
+Update the file as shown below so that it displays the connection status and uses the new SQL query.

 using System;